 The aim of the research project Mobile Data Fusion is to develop a proper method for analysing the current demand of passengers.
 In collaboration with several partners, INIT will examine how the fusion of different data sources can support the development of both target-oriented and customer-focused public transport services.
 Possible sources used may be data from automatic passenger counting systems, WIFI and Bluetooth data, inquiries to information systems, as well as network and meteorological data.

 In the project regiomove a regional mobility platform is being developed that offers the user a seamless intermodal service-chain with a single sign-on.
 Soon, Karlsruhe’s public transport passengers will have the opportunity to receive intermodal travel suggestions – by foot, bicycle, car and car sharing – and to select, reserve and pay their entire ride directly in the regiomove app.
+The project has recently been nominated for one of the special prizes of the German Sustainability Award (Deutscher Nachhaltigkeitspreis).

 The aim of the German-French research project U-THREAT is to increase the safety in subway systems.
 The project develops concepts and technical solutions to restore the normal operation after interruptions of any kind.
 Afterwards measures are being developed to increase resilience in the relevant areas of operation, structure and users.
 These developed innovations from U-THREAT are supposed to ensure that passengers can be transported more reliably and safely in the future.